 - Rural communities

 Mobile Medical Vans Serving Remote, Rural, and High-Risk Communities

 The ability of a Mobile Clinic Van to easily penetrate high-risk communities reduces hospital wait times and minimizes travel costs for persons needing access to health services.
 Medical vans are known to improve health service outcomes overall, especially when offering primary or preventative care.
 Some of the most successful health services offered by mobile clinic vans include:

 - Health checkups

 - Prenatal services

 - Chronic condition management

-Designed to support primary and preventative care, smaller mobile medical vans such as those manufactured by MoveMobility are essentially an exam room on wheels.
-Watch a quick overview of the key functions of the mobile medical van:
+Designed to support primary and preventative care, smaller mobile clinic vans such as those manufactured by MoveMobility are essentially an exam room on wheels.
+Watch a quick overview of the key functions of the mobile clinic van: